 Sparse or rare in Australia the Striped Possum can be spotted at Thala Beach Nature Reserve if you are lucky – recognisable by the black and white striping running the length of its body.
-There are four species of striped possum, three found in New Guinea and one in Australia.
-Sleeping during the day in a leaf lined nest in a tree hole – it emerges during the night to leap through the forest canopy and feed on wood boring insect larvae.
+There are four species of striped possum, three found in Papua New Guinea and one in Australia.
+Sleeping during the day in a leaf lined nest in a tree hole – it emerges during the night to leap through the forest canopy and feed on wood-boring insect larvae.
 Very little is known about the reproductive biology of this elusive marsupial.

-Typically 285 – 400 mm the Musky Rat Kangaroo is the smallest of the macropod family.
+Typically 285 – 400 mm in length, the Musky Rat Kangaroo is the smallest of the macropod family.
 It sleeps at night in a nest of vegetation and forages by daylight hours on the forest floor for fruit and insects.
 It is only found in a limited area in North Queensland and lives a solitary existence.

 Another unique Australian spotted at Thala Beach Nature Reserve is the Red Eyed Green Tree frog.
 Strikingly coloured with a green back, deep yellow underside and a pair of bright orange irises it is easily recognisable.
 Growing to a length of 65 mm and mainly spotted in wet coastal rainforest the males are mainly heard calling from October to February – during and after heavy rain.